hedera-dev/nft-token-holders-list-builder/README.md

-# NFT-Token-Holders-List-Builder
+# Token Holders List Builder

-The NFT-Token-Holders-List-Builder is a tool designed to efficiently generate lists of token holders who meet specific criteria, like holding a minimum number of NFTs from a particular collection.
+The Token Holders List Builder is a tool designed to efficiently generate lists of token holders who meet specific criteria, like holding a minimum number of NFTs from a particular collection.
 This can be especially useful for identifying key stakeholders or organizing targeted marketing campaigns within the NFT community.
 By automating what would otherwise be a complex data retrieval process, this tool simplifies analytics and community management for NFT projects.

 ## Features